projectcalico/calico/maintenance/troubleshoot/troubleshoot-ebpf.md

 ## eBPF program debug logs

 {{site.prodname}}'s eBPF programs contain optional detailed debug logging.
-While the logs can be very verbose (because the programs will log every packet), they can be invaluable to diagnose eBPF program issues.
+Although the logs can be very verbose (because the programs will log every packet), they can be invaluable to diagnose eBPF program issues.
 To enable the log, set the `bpfLogLevel` Felix configuration setting to `Debug`.

  >**WARNING!** Enabling logs in this way has a significant impact on eBPF program performance.
 {: .alert .alert-danger}

-The logs are emitted to the kernel trace buffer, they can be examined using the following command:
+The logs are emitted to the kernel trace buffer, and they can be examined using the following command:
 ```
 tc exec bpf debug
 ```